bendtherules/bendtherules.github.com/posts/function-name-binding.md

 	// which we can call later
 	foo()
 	```
-⚠️ It's easy to get confused at this point.
-Are they even different?
+⚠️ Are they even different?
+It just looks like that `name` property holds the name of the variable.
 (Specially given that `name` is non-writable.)

 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOls4MjUyMTk1MjksMjAwMTY2ODg3
+BnZm1cbiIsImhpc3RvcnkiOls4NDQzMjQ3NTYsMjAwMTY2ODg3
 MiwtMjA4MjEwMzA5NSwtMTIxMzQ2NzQwMCwxNjU4NDk5NzI2LD
 E4MzA5NjI4NzQsMTIzMDAyNzYyNSwxMDYyMTIzNzcxLDEyMjU4
 ODY4MjBdfQ==